fghaas/red-herrings-openstack/markdown/heat-template-encoding.md

 gates and CI checks?

-Well, I can tell you that I spent some rather significant time working this one out, but in the end this turned out to be yet another red herring.
+Well, I can tell you that I spent some rather significant time working this one out, but in the end the alleged encoding problem turned out to be yet another red herring.

 You may recall that in Heat templates, we can use a function called [`str_replace`](https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#str-replace)